ouseful-testing/codespaces-jupyter-tm351/README.md

 The container features first-run as well as on-start procedures:

 - *first run*: the first run process includes a [step](https://github.com/OpenComputingLab/vce-jupyter-stacks/blob/main/tm351-notebook-jh/start_jh_extras) to copy the seeded database db files, as shipped within the original container, to a user mounted location in order the persist any changes that are made to the database to a persistent location outside the container (either the user's desktop for the local VCE, or the persistent user storage area in the OU hosted VCE).
-- (*start procedure*](https://github.com/OpenComputingLab/vce-jupyter-stacks/blob/main/tm351-monolith/start): the start procedure performs various seeding checks and calls first run routines as required, and then starts the PostgreSQL and MongoDB services.
+- [*start procedure*](https://github.com/OpenComputingLab/vce-jupyter-stacks/blob/main/tm351-monolith/start): the start procedure performs various seeding checks and calls first run routines as required, and then starts the PostgreSQL and MongoDB services.

 In the `devcontainer.json`, we replicate the original container start procedure in the following way: